-1. College name

-2. Name of person completing this report

-3. Email address

-4. Phone number

-5. Looking back, what was the total number of Passport-eligible students enrolled at any point during the 2019-20 academic year?

-6. What number of Passport-eligible students who were enrolled at any point during the 2019-20 academic year Completed a degree or certificate program during the 2019-20 academic year Successfully completed at least one term during the 2019-20 academic year and then re-enrolled at any point in the 2020-21 academic year Had at least one term in the 2019-20 academic year in which they did not make Satisfactory Academic Progress according to the financial aid policy at your institution

-7. What number of Passport-eligible students were enrolled at any point during the 2020-21 academic year?

-Completed a degree or certificate program during the 2020-21 academic year Had at least one term in the 2020-21 academic year in which they did not make Satisfactory Academic Progress according to the financial aid policy at your institution Within the e following groups of students, how many students do you estimate you have worked with over the pasi y e a · · Prospective students who are or may be Passport-eligible.
-This includes work with students who aren't yet enrolled in Passport but may benefit from learning about the Passport Program, your institution's admissions process, etc. Passport-eligible students who have stopped out of college Students who have lost their Passport eligibility for any reason - Support Staff?
-By participation we mean receiving information/referrals to outside resources, ctivities led by the DSS, individual or group check-ins, group meals, etc. - rticipating in a Support Staff?
-By participation we mean receiving information/referrals to outside resources, ctivities led by the DSS, individual or group check-ins, group meals, etc. rticipating in a Support Staff?
-By participation we mean receiving information/referrals to outside resources, .
-What are so Support Staff?
-By participation we mean receiving information/referrals to outside resources, ctivities led by the DSS, individual or group check-ins, group meals, etc.
+1. College name 2.
+Name of person of completing this report 3.
+Email address 4.
+Phone number 5.
+Looking back, what was s the total number of Passport-eligible students enrolled at any point during the 2020-21 academic year?
+6. What number of Pass sport-eligible students were enrolled at any point during the 2021-22 academic year?
+7. Within the follow ving groups of students, how many students do you estimate you have worked with over the past year?
+Prospective students who are or may be Passport-eligible.
+This includes work with students who aren't yet enrolled in Passport but may benefit from learning about the Passport Program, your institution's admissions process, etc. Passport-eligible students who have stopped out of college Students who have lost their Passport eligibility for any reason ear, what percentage of Passport-eligible students are participating in programming offered by the Designated Support Staff?
+By participation we mean g information/referrals to outside resources, participating in activities led by the DSS, individual or group check-ins, group meals, etc. 9.
+What are some of the e barriers to student participation in programming offered by the Designated Support Staff?

-13. What is the estimated FTE allocation and estimated actual time spent per quarter/semester toward supporting Passport-eligible students of the following positions?

-FTE Allocation Actual Time Spent

-Designated Support Staff

-Financial Aid Administrator

-Campus Leadership

-Other (e.g. intern, navigator, part time staff).
-Please list this person's title
+What percentage of Passport-eligible students completed their FAFSA or WASFA by your institution's priority financial aid deadline?

-14. Which of the following SETUP providers have you u worked with in the past year?
-Se elect all that apply
+11. Which of the following SETUP providers have you worked with in the past year?
+Select all that apply

-☐ Catholic Charities (Yakima / Tri-Cities
+Catholic Charities (Yakima / Tri-Cities area)

-☐ Community Youth Services (Olympia a area)
+Community Youth Services (Olympia area)

 ☐ Pierce County Alliance (Tacoma)

 ☐ Volunteers of America (Spokane)

 ☐ YMCA (Seattle)

-☐ Youthnet (Mount Vernon area)

-15. Please list the organizations that you have worker connections, student support services, activities, t-related services (e.g. student
+12. Please list the organizations that you have worked with in the past year on Passport-related services (e.g. making student connections, student support services, activities, emergency services, etc.)

-16. How d you identify unaccompanied homeless students who are Passport eligible?
+13. How do you identify unaccompanied homeless students who are Passport eligible?

+☐ Financial aid applications ☐ Admissions information ☐ Referral

+☐ Student self-identification ☐ Other - Write In (Required)

+14. How do you identify students who experienced foster care who are Passport eligible?

-Financial aid applications
+☐ Financial aid applications

-Admissions information
+☐ Admissions information

-Referral
+☐ Referral

-Student self-identification
+☐ Student self-identification

+☐ List from WSAC

 Other - Write In (Required)

-o you identify students who experienced foster care who are Passport eligible?

-17. How d you identify students who experienced foster care who are Passport eligible?
-Financial aid applications

-How d

-How de Financial aid applications

-How de Financial aid applications Admissions information

-How do Financial aid applications Admissions information Referral

-18. Describe how your institution provides s outreach and recruitment to prospective students (students who are not nrolled at your institution) about support services offered by the Passport program. $\square$ Host on-campus events Host on-campus events ☐ Attend summer bridge even Attend summer bridge events ☐ Direct outreach through email Direct outreach through email/phone/text ☐ Meet one-on-one ☐ Meet one-on-one ☐ Social media □ Social media ☐ Physical flyers / brochures ☐ Physical flyers / brochures $\square$ Meeting with supportive add ☐ Meeting with supportive adults Other - Write In (Required)
+15. Describe how your institution provides outreach and recruitment to prospective students (students who are not enrolled at your institution) about support services offered by the Passport program.

-19. On a scale of 1 to 10 (10 being blank any boxes for methods you decomposed to 10 to 10 (10 being blank any boxes for methods you decomposed to 10 most effective) rank the success of the outreach methods used.
-Leave lid not use.
-Host on-campus or virtual events Attend summer bridge events (in person or virtual) Direct outreach through email/phone/text Meet one-on-one (include virtual meetings) Social media Physical flyers / brochures Meeting with supportive adults (include virtual meetings) Other (identified in question 18)
+☐ Host on-campus events

+☐ Attend summer bridge events

+☐ Direct outreach through email/phone/text

+☐ Meet one-on-one

+☐ Social media

+☐ Physical flyers / brochures

+☐ Meeting with supportive adults

+Other - Write In (Required)

-currently enrolled at your institution and receive the Passport Scholarship OR students who are currently enrolled at your institution and are not receiving the Passport Scholarship but may be eligible for it) about support services offered by the Passport program.
+16. Describe how your institution provides outreach and information to current students (these are students who are currently enrolled at your institution and receive the Passport Scholarship OR students who are currently enrolled at your institution and are not receiving the Passport Scholarship but may be eligible for it) about support services offered by the Passport program.

-Direct outreach through email/phone/text
+☐ Direct outreach through email/phone/text

-Meet one-on-one (including virtual meetings)
+☐ Meet one-on-one (including virtual meetings)

-Social media
+☐ Social media

-Physical flyers / brochures
+☐ Physical flyers / brochures

 ☐ On-campus partner collaboration (e.g.: advisers, financial aid staff, etc.)

-Off-campus partner collaboration (e.g.: Independent Living Providers, SETuP, non-profit staff, etc.)

-☐ Peer mentorship programming

-Other - Write In (Required)

-21. Using a scale of 1 to 10, (10 being the most effective) how would you rate the success of the outreach methods used?
-Leave blank any boxes for methods you did not use.

-Direct outreach through email/phone/text

-Meet one-on-one (including virtual meetings)

-Social media

-Physical flyers / brochures

-On-campus partner collaboration (e.g.: advisers, financial aid staff, etc.)

-Off-campus partner collaboration (e.g.: Independent Living Providers, SETuP, non-profit staff, etc.)
+☐ Off-campus partner collaboration (e.g.: Independent Living Providers, SETuP, non-profit staff, etc.)

 Peer mentorship programming

-Other (identified in question 20)

-Describe how your institution provides outreach and information to current students (these are students who are

-22.

-(10 being the most knowledgeable) how knowledgeable are the following teams on campus

-requirements outlined in the Passport Addendum?

-Designated campus leadership

-Financial aid staff

-Designated support staff

-23. When was your ca ampus viable plan last updated?
+17. When was your campus viable plan last updated?
 (Give month and year).

-24. Does your campus s experience barriers serving Passport eligible students in any of the areas below?
+18. Does your campus experience barriers serving Passport eligible students in any of the areas below?

-Identifying stu udents
+☐ Identifying students

-☐ Accessing inc centive grant funds
+☐ Accessing incentive grant funds

-☐ Administrative e support
+☐ Administrative support

-Recruiting stu udents to campus
+Recruiting students to campus

-dents on campus
+☐ Engaging students on campus

 ☐ Under staffing

-- Otali talliovei
+☐ Staff turnover

-☐ Lack of facult y/staff awareness
+Lack of faculty/staff awareness

-Lack of stude nt awareness
+☐ Lack of student awareness

-☐ Lack of comm nunity partner awareness
+☐ Lack of community partner awareness

 Other - Write In (Required)